How to protect your IP rights as a web3 Creator

 3. Register your work:

 To register your work with a copyright office, you will typically need to submit a completed application, along with a non-refundable filing fee and a copy of the work you want to register.
 The application process and requirements may vary depending on the country or region where you are located.
 In some cases, you may be able to register their work online through the copyright office's website.
-In other cases, you may need to submit a physical application and copy of the work by mail.
-It's important to carefully review the copyright office's requirements and follow their instructions to ensure that the application is completed correctly.

 While it may take some effort to put these measures in place, the benefits of protecting your IP and enforcing your rights are well worth it.
 By taking these steps, you can ensure that your creative work is valued and respected in the broader Web3 community.